-Most of the physics-based models of aftershocks sequences used for operational forecasting do not include information about post-seismic slip, although the study by Cattania et al. (2015) shows that it could have a positive impact on the forecast.
+285 Most of the physics-based models of aftershocks sequences used for forecasting do not include information about post-seismic slip, although the study by Cattania et al. (2015) shows that it could have a positive impact on the forecast.

-In the case of the Illapel earthquake, we show that the surface observations carry enough information to image about the spatiotemporal evolution of post-seismic slip very early after the mainshock in the post-seismic phase.
-We also see that the slip
+In the case of the Illapel earthquake, we show that the surface observations carry enough information to image the spatiotemporal evolution of post-seismic slip very early after the mainshock.
+We also see that the slip pattern inferred at this very early stage does not evolve much over time.
+This is not an isolated example as Tsang et al. (2019) made a similar inference for the